awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

-# Manually Create or Edit the CloudWatch Agent Configuration File<a name="CloudWatch-Agent-Configuration-File-Details"></a>
+# Manually create or edit the CloudWatch agent configuration file<a name="CloudWatch-Agent-Configuration-File-Details"></a>

 The CloudWatch agent configuration file is a JSON file with three sections: `agent`, `metrics`, and `logs`\.
 + The `agent` section includes fields for the overall configuration of the agent\.
 If you use the wizard, it doesn't create an `agent` section\.